Water security in Australia: Competition between uses

 In the Macquarie Marshes of NSW grazing and irrigation interests compete for water flowing to the marshes which would otherwise support the environment.
 There have been a series of embankments built to channel water flowing towards the marshes to privately held commercial interests.
 Some of these works are thought to have been done illegally.

 Competition for environmental flows

 The Snowy Mountains Scheme diverted water from the Snowy River to the Murray River and the Murrumbidgee River for the benefit of irrigators and electricity generation through hydro-electric power.
-In recent years, government has taken action to increase environmental flows to the Snowy in spite of severe drought in the Murray-Darling Basin.
-The Australian Government has implemented buy-backs of water allocations, or properties with water allocations, to endeavour to increase environmental flows.
+In recent years, government has taken action to increase environmental flows to the Snowy in spite of severe drought in the Murray-Darling basin.
+The Government of Australia has implemented buy-backs of water allocations, or properties with water allocations, to endeavour to increase environmental flows.